elewa-academy/Collaboration/1-human-dynamics/0-changing-perspectives.md

 >  You are always right if I understand why.
 I do not need to be right, I can be wrong.
 >  You can always be right if I understand why.
 I can always be wrong if I understand how.
 > Everyone is right from some perspective, everyone is wrong in some perspective.
 I will do my best to first learn the best perspective for each challenge, only then will I decide which path is correct.
+> I am neither right nor wrong until we agree on a context/perspective/set-of-facts

 ### Index
 * [Being Wrong](#being-wrong)